About roadsTaken

 About

-“roadsTaken” is an interactive map and geospatial database of buildings removed and people displaced by highway construction in Houston, Texas.
+“roadsTaken” is an interactive map and geospatial database of buildings removed and people displaced that supports research on highway construction in Houston, Texas.
 Accompanying this map is a time slider that shows the progression of highway displacement and construction year by year.
 Displayed alongside the interactive database are historical maps of Houston, aerial photography before and after highway construction, freeway plans and proposals, and details about each of the more than 11,000 structures in our database of buildings removed for urban freeways.

 The map also estimates the number of individuals displaced by highway construction between 1946 and 1974, who were mostly Black Houstonians.
 We hope this history will allow both the public and policymakers to explore the legacies of segregation and inequality as debates over the rebuilding, reshaping, and expansion of Houston's highway system continue.